-Russ was born in Hershey and raised with four siblings in northern Lebanon County.
-After graduating from Northern Lebanon High School and Lebanon County Vo-Tech in 1981, he entered the work force as a production laborer at O'Sullivan Corporation in Lebanon.
-Seven years later he chose to pursue a career as a musician.
+Russ is a life-long resident of Lebanon County.
+He graduated from Northern Lebanon High School and Lebanon County Vo-Tech in 1981.
+He entered the workforce as a production laborer at O'Sullivan Corporation in Lebanon, and seven years later pursued his dream of becoming a working musician.

-His experiences as a musician led him to open a recording studio in the Lebanon area in late 1992.
-The business subsequently gained regional acclaim and was transformed into the nationally known CD and DVD manufacturing and duplication service known as Raintree Multimedia.
-He continues to own and operate the Annville-based firm today.
+In 1992, his passion for music led him to open a small recording studio in Lebanon.
+The business subsequently gained regional acclaim and was transformed into the nationally known CD and manufacturing and duplicating service known as Raintree Multimedia.

-Later that same year, he received numerous other awards for his reform activism, including the Public Service Achievement Award from Common Cause/Pennsylvania and the Communicator of the Year award from the Harrisburg chapter of the International Association of Business Communicators.
+He was named one of three Citizens of the Year by the Philadelphia Inquirer for his work in 2006.
+Later that same year, Russ received the Public Service Achievement Award from Common Cause of Pennsylvania and was named Communicator of the Year by the Harrisburg chapter of the International Association of Business Communicators.

 First elected to the General Assembly in 2015, Russ introduced a bill to bring industiral hemp back to Pennsylvania as a cash crop, which promises become a billion-dollar industry to benefit the state's farmers, manufacturers, and consumers.
 The bill passed both the House and Senate unanimously and was signed into law.

 In 2017, Russ successfully secured legislation to provide local share revenue from slot machines at Hollywood Casino to benefit Lebanon County.
 Those funds became available in 2022 and hundreds of thousands of dollars in grants are now benefitting Lebanon County's municipalities and first responders.

 In 2020, Russ led the legislative effort against Tom Wolf's Covid-related lockdowns and as a result, Pennsylvania became the only state in the nation to reduce a governor's emergency powers.